IsmailOuazzani/ismailouazzani.github.io/_projects/turtle-bot.md

 ---
 layout: page
 title: Delivery Robot
-description: a project with a background image
+description: Design of the state estimation and controls of a turtle bot for a mail delivery simulation.
-img: assets/img/12.jpg
+img: assets/img/turtlebot.png
 importance: 1
 category: Robotics
 ---